Studio Museum Institute

 The Director’s Office Intern will help develop and execute a diverse range of strategic initiatives.
 Responsibilities include assisting with projects that support the Director and Chief Curator and the Chief of Staff.
 Specific projects include institutional history research; drafting internal and external correspondence; administrative support; updating documents; logistical support; and another research as assigned.
 This position is suited for a candidate eager to gain familiarity with the administrative responsibilities and strategic planning required for a career in nonprofit organizational management and external affairs.
 Candidates should note that this is not a curatorial position; however, those individuals considering careers in the arts administration sector are encouraged to apply.
 Proficiency with Microsoft Office suite is required.
 Excellent research, writing and communication skills, as well as meticulous attention to detail, are essential.

-Learning & Engagement Department (1 Position)
+Education Department (1 Position)

 The Education Intern position is an opportunity for an educator to deepen their understanding of museum education and the impact of arts and cultural programming on society.
-The Education Intern will work closely with department staff on a series of projects that contribute to the development of educational and access-oriented programs and online education content, enhancing opportunities for learning, connection, and leadership across communities.
-The Education Intern will perform research informed by their own areas of interest, and designed to support the department’s goals to develop tools and methods that serve our constituents’ short- and long-term needs through accessible, impactful programs and resources.
+The Education Intern will work closely with department staff on a series of projects that contribute to the development of digital programs and online education content, enhancing opportunities for learning, connection, and leadership across communities.
+The Education Intern will perform research informed by their own areas of interest and designed to support the department’s goals to develop tools and methods that serve our constituents’ short- and long-term needs through accessible, impactful programs and resources.

 FAQs